Minnesota Court of Appeals: Composition

 The 19 judges of the Minnesota Court of Appeals are elected to renewable six-year terms.
 When a midterm vacancy occurs, the governor appoints a replacement to a term that ends after the general election occurring more than one year after the appointment.
-All judges that have ever served on the court have been appointed by the governor.
-The chief judge is selected by the governor from amongst the members of the court to serve a fixed three-year term.
+All judges who have served on the court have been appointed by the governor.
+The chief judge is selected by the governor from the members of the court to serve a fixed three-year term.

 Eight seats are associated with Minnesota's congressional districts.
 Judges for those seats must live in the associated district at the time of appointment or initial election.
-However, seated judges remain eligible for those positions even if they move to another district later on.
+But seated judges remain eligible for those positions even if they later move to another district.
 Remaining seats are at-large positions that can be filled without regard to residency.
 The seats associated with congressional districts are redesignated every ten years following reapportionment of the districts.
-The most recent reapportionment occurred in 2012.
-The seats on the Court of Appeals were redesignated in January 2013.
+The most recent reapportionment occurred in 2022.
+The seats on the Court of Appeals were redesignated in January 2023.

 Members sit in three-judge panels in various locations throughout the state to hear oral arguments, all of which are open to the public.